owentechnologist/quick-park/README.md

 1. a duplicate license plate number used when reserving a parking spot (caused by the application using some randomness in its generation of license plate numbers)
 2. a failure of a TX (transaction) due to attempts by multiple threads to update the same row Potential Causes for such exceptions are in general: contention / resource exhaustion / clock issues in distributed SQL

-## See the following github for expert guidance on understanding contention and possible avoidance of errors
+## See the following runbook in github for expert guidance on understanding contention and possible avoidance of errors
 [Cockroachdb runbook](https://github.com/cockroachlabs/cockroachdb-runbook-template/blob/main/diagnostic-support/troubleshooting-sql-contention.md)

 ## sample execution: